Help for employers with stroke survivors returning to work

 - Overall, the number of strokes occurring in people of working age (20-64) has risen by a quarter within the past 15 years.

 Overall, stroke costs the UK economy around £9bn a year.

 Loss of income, due to death and disability from stroke alone, is over £1.3billion each year.

 Businesses play a crucial role in helping stroke survivors get back into the workplace and on the road to recovery.

 The Stroke Association's free Guide to Stroke for Employers is packed full of practical support and tips on how to best to support someone who is ready to go back to work following a stroke.

-Take a look at the guide and feel free to share it with your managers.
+Take a look at the guide and feel free to share it with your business customers.